CANNABIS - WHAT ARE TERPENES?

 Terpenes are now an integral part of human life and are generally considered safe by food regulatory authorities.
 Researchers know much about terpenes from their distinct aroma and flavour and their use in the production of extracts and perfumes.
 They are often an important part of essential oil mixtures and extracts that are used by the food industry to enhance the flavour of processed foods including yoghurts, fruit drinks and ice- creams.
 When we see the words “natural flavours” on our food labels it is partly terpenes that provide these foods with their pleasurable flavours.

 As a flavour and aroma biochemist, I am fascinated by the power of these compounds.
 Terpenes include the things we smell in our favourite flowers and which provide some of the characteristics of wine, herbs and spices.
-Summer days spent walking through mud-brick villages in the high Atlas Mountains of Morocco takes one past fields of native thyme that are swaying in the gentle breeze.
+Summer days spent walking through mud-brick villages in the High Atlas Mountains of Morocco takes one past field of native thyme that are swaying in the gentle breeze.
 The smell of the thyme provides a powerful sensory experience that gives pleasure to the senses.
 The powerful and attractive smell of terpenes in mountain thyme is unlike anything you would find in Western agriculture.

 There is a lot of information on websites about terpenes and the synergistic effects (Entourage Effect) of terpenes in cannabis that in some ways can be very confusing.
 The first point to make is that people often confuse the terms terpenes and terpenoids.
 Some people like to refer to terpenes as molecules that just contain hydrogen and carbon.
 Others refer to terpenes as being equivalent to the broader group of terpenoids that include molecules that have been changed by enzymes within the plant to include oxygen.